jmkeyes/rbpod/README.md

 If anything goes belly up at run time, an `RbPod::Error` exception should be thrown with a detailed message.

+## Todo

+ * The RSpec tests need a lot of work and significantly more coverage, especially for integration.
+ * The documentation could be spiced up a bit.
+It's dry and doesn't provide too much useful information.

 ## Contributing

 1. Fork it